opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 Follow this procedure to run integration tests for an OpenSearch plugin.
 In this example, you'll run tests for the [OpenSearch Alerting plugin](https://github.com/opensearch-project/alerting) on an M1 MacBook.

-Clone the alerting repository and change the directory to the repository root:
+Clone the alerting repository and change directory to the repository root:

 ```bash
 git clone https://github.com/opensearch-project/alerting.git